Nimrod007/LittleBits-CloudBit-PHP-API-Wrapper/README.md

 # LittleBits-CloudBit-API-PHP-Wrapper

-a Simple PHP wrapper for your cloudBit API.
+* a Simple PHP wrapper for your cloudBit API.

-Sending commands to your cloudBit made easy with PHP function
+* Sending commands to your cloudBit made easy with PHP function

--intergration with Yahoo Weather API & New Relic
+* intergration with Yahoo Weather API & New Relic

-Usage :
+###Usage :
 ```php
 <?php
 include 'cloudBit.php';